Ernanm280/preparing-ad-inf-azure/README.md

 ***CREATE VIRTUAL NETWORK.***

-In Azure, typed "Virtual Network" in the search bar, pressed **Virtual Network**, and selected **create**.
-During creation, I selected the previously created Resource Group "rg-active-directory-lab", and named the Virtual Network "vnet-active-directory-lab".
-A Virtual network enables secure communication between Azure VMs.
+In the Azure Portal, I searched for “Virtual Networks,” selected the service, and clicked “+ Create.”
+During the setup process, I chose the previously created resource group “rg-active-directory-lab” and assigned the name “vnet-active-directory-lab” to the virtual network.
+This virtual network provides a secure environment that allows Azure virtual machines to communicate with one another.

 <img width="816" height="703" alt="Screenshot 2026-04-10 211247" src="https://github.com/user-attachments/assets/f7842141-c51d-4625-a391-655d854b45b6" />